 It is possible to define more than one pool in a subnet: continuing the previous example, further assume that 192.0.2.64/26 should be also be managed by the server.
 It could be written as 192.0.2.64 to 192.0.2.127.
 Alternatively, it can be expressed more simply as 192.0.2.64/26.
 Both formats are supported by Dhcp4 and can be mixed in the pool list.
 For example, one could define the following pools:

-The number of pools is not limited, but for performance reasons it is recommended to use as few as possible.
 White space in pool definitions is ignored, so spaces before and after the hyphen are optional.
 They can be used to improve readability.
-30 / 129